 US home sales tumbled 1.7% in November

-WASHINGTON (AP) — Home-buying slumped in November, with some Americans priced out of the market by rising prices or constrained by a shortage of sales listings.
+WASHINGTON (AP) — Home-buying slumped in November, with many Americans priced out of the market by rising prices and a shortage of sales listings.

-The National Association of Realtors said Thursday that sales of existing homes fell 1.7% last month to a seasonally adjusted annual rate of 5.35 million.
-The number of properties for sale has dwindled 5.7% from a year ago to 1.64 million units.
+The National Association of Realtors said Monday that sales of existing homes fell 1.7% last month to a seasonally adjusted annual rate of 5.35 million.
+Would-be buyers face supply constraints: The number of properties for sale has dwindled 5.7% from a year ago to 1.64 million units.

-Affordability has also posed a persistent challenge.
-The median sales price has climbed 5.4% from a year ago to $257,400, outpacing wage growth.
+Affordability has also been a persistent challenge.
+The median home sales price has climbed 5.4% from a year ago to $257,400, outpacing wage growth.

-"This problem is good news for homeowners, but bad for those wanting to buy a home," said Jennifer Lee, a senior economist for BMO Capital Markets.

 Still, lower mortgage rates have provided a base of demand.
-Over the past 12 months, the decline in the typical mortgage rate from 4.9% to 3.8% this November has helped boost annual sales by 2.7%.
+Over the past 12 months, the decline in the typical mortgage rate from 4.9% to 3.8% this November helped to annual boost sales 2.7%.

-The housing market has enjoyed nearly eight years of rising prices, steadily recovering from the Great Recession that was triggered in large part by subprime mortgages and a wave of foreclosures.
-But the recovery in prices has proved to be a barrier for first-time buyers: With fewer starter homes priced below $250,000 on the market, sales at that level have declined over the past year.

-November's decline in existing home sales came from the South and West.
-Sales increased in the Northeast and Midwest.